swincas/cnc-computing-course/README.md

     * graphics used in presentations and generated when running scripts
 * [styles/](./styles/)
     * custom Cn5 styles
-    * i.e., css style for the slides
+        * css style for the slides
+        * mplstyle for plots
 * [templates/](./templates/)
     * templates to copy and paste
     * i.e., for slides